 Remember to always analyze each message you write, either yourself or with additional help from someone else, or an app like ToneCheck.

-These are the three most common reasons of failure.
+These are the three most common reasons for failure.
 As you can see, they are all on you.

-Next part of the series is the final one.
+The next part of the series is the final one.
 It features a roadmap, so to speak, on the exact steps you can take while reaching out to someone.
 Starting from the simplest initial contact, and ending on the “can you help me” email.
-Being able to sent a “can you help me” email to someone is the final step of an online relationship with any blogger.
-There’s just nothing bigger than this (that is, unless you want to marry someone).
+Being able to send a “can you help me” email to someone is the final step of an online relationship with any blogger.
+There’s just nothing bigger than this (that is unless you want to marry someone).

 Since we’re talking about asking someone to do something … can I ask you to do something? :) Be honest, have you ever failed to contact someone effectively because the tone of your message was simply wrong?

 Networking Guide for Bloggers: Simple Roadmap to Networking (Part 7)